Schatzman/tddTemplate/README.md

 # tddTemplate
 This is a C++ TDD basic template.

 The purpose is as a starting point for practicing TDD in C++.
-CMake 2.6 and C++ 11 required.
+CMake >=2.6 and C++ >=11 required.
+Includes gtest 1.7.

+Tested on CentOS 7.

 To use:
 1) Clone the repo